The two-year Applied Physics Master’s starts in September and February.

 It is taught entirely in English and leads to the title of Master of Science (MSc).
 The Applied Physics programme comprises a total of 120 ECTS credits.

 The second year is the practical year.
-You can now choose to focus on fundamental science, e.g. by doing research in a research group and an internship at a research institute.
+You can now for example choose to focus on fundamental science, e.g. by doing research in a research group and an internship at a research institute.
 On the other hand, you can also opt for a more engineering driven approach by doing research in a more engineering oriented research group, combined with an internship in industry or within a company either in the Netherlands or abroad.
 The internship takes up approximately one third of your second year.
-If you want, the programme allows you to extend your internship beyond the prescribed 20 EC (three months).
-We have learned that (especially large) companies consider six months the minimum for a productive internship.
-Should you go for such an extended internship, it goes without saying that we will have some careful thinking to do about your study planning.
+If you want, the programme allows you to extend your internship to six months.
+We guide you through the entire process in your choices and the career you are about to pursue.

-For a complete course overview and curriculum, please visit the program website of Applied Physics, a website specifically aimed towards current students and employees.
+For a complete course overview and curriculum, please visit the programme website of Applied Physics, a website specifically aimed towards current students and employees.